What model companionship can say about the Continuum problem: Main results

 In particular we see that forcing becomes a powerful tool to prove that a $\Pi_2$-sentence formalizable in $\in_B$ is in the AMC of $S+T_{\in,B}$.
 Indeed, it suffices to prove over $S$ that this sentence is forcible.
+More generally minimal variants of the above argument give: